feelpp/feelpp-book/Tutorial/03-LoadingMesh.md

 ==============
 <!-- toc -->

 The next step is to load a mesh.
-The source code is available in `02-mymesh.cpp.`
+An example of [source code](code/03-mymesh.cpp) is available, to be used with its [configuration file](code/03-mymesh.cfg)

 The `loadMesh` function has a `_name` option set by default as the default value of the `--gmsh.filename` option that point either to a `.geo`, either to a `.msh`, or a ` .h5` file.